jillian-armonia/christmas-cake-project/README.md

 ### Notes for Me
 1. Refactor the app.js file
-    - Make a function that returns the transform property string.
-This can detect the change in values of each variable.
     - Make a function for the regex
 2. Divide the app.js file into different parts and make small comments about each feature
 3. Make assets for the pictures.